Astaxanthin is a powerful natural antioxidant which continues to attract interest. Since the publication in November 2016 of our article entitled

 To confirm the dermo-protective effects of astaxanthin, the Japanese scientists began by conducting in vitro tests on human keratinocytes and fibroblasts.
 These showed that astaxanthin was able to suppress the secretion of inflammatory cytokines and matrix metalloproteinases during exposure to UVB rays.

-To corroborate these promising findings, the researchers then conducted an in vivo study among a group of 65 healthy women.
+in vivo study among a group of 65 healthy women.
 Subjects were divided into three groups:

 - the first – a control group – was given a placebo;